 Client : Hi, I need life insurance because I think I’m going to die tomorrow.

-Life insurance lets you prepare for the worst while hoping for the best.
+Life insurance lets you protect your family from the worst while you hope for the best.

 Like yer man I mentioned at the start of this blog, some people are dodgy and are out to make money without any morals.
 (Remember that time we bought a monorail?)